<function>

 @code_warntype foo(x) # type stable

 Self-contained functions offer advantages that extend beyond performance gains: they enhance readability, predictability, testability, and reusability.
-These benefits were briefly considered in a previous section, and come from the view of functions as embodying a specific task.
+These benefits were briefly considered in a previous section, and come from an interpretation of functions as embodying a specific task.

-Specifically, self-contained functions are easier to reason about, as understanding their logic doesn't require tracking variables across the entire script.
-Moreover, their output depends solely on their input parameters, without depending on the script's state regarding global variables.
-This makes them more predictable, also simplifying the debugging of code.
-Finally, by acting as a standalone program with a clear well-defined purpose, they can be reused for similar tasks, reducing code duplication and facilitating code maintainability.
+Among other benefits, self-contained functions are easier to reason about, as understanding their logic doesn't require tracking variables across the entire script.
+Moreover, a function's output depends solely on its input parameters, without any dependence on the script's state regarding global variables.
+This makes self-contained functions more predictable, additionally simplifying the code debugging process.
+Finally, by acting as a standalone program with a clear well-defined purpose, self-contained functions can be reapplied for similar tasks, reducing code duplication and facilitating code maintainability.

-The previous example emphasized the benefits of self-contained functions, providing compelling reasons to avoid global variables.
-Despite this, global variables can be highly convenient in certain scenarios, as when we work with truly constants.
+The previous subsection emphasized the benefits of self-contained functions, providing compelling reasons to avoid global variables.
+Nonetheless, global variables can still be highly convenient in certain scenarios.
+For instance, this is the case when we work with true constants.
 Considering this, next we present two approaches that let us work with global variables, while addressing their performance penalty.

 Declaring global variables as constants requires adding the const

-keyword before the variable's name.
-For instance, const x = 3
+keyword before the variable's name, such as in const x = 3

 .
 This approach can be applied to variables of any type, including collections.